HOSPICE OF WASHINGTON COUNTY, INC.

 Right to a paper copy of this notice.
 You or your representative have a right to a separate paper copy of this Notice at any time even if you or your representative have received this Notice previously.
 To obtain a separate paper copy, please contact the Executive Director at (319) 653-7321.

 DUTIES OF THE HOSPICE

-The Hospice is required by law to maintain the privacy of your health information and to provide to you and your representative this Notice of its duties and privacy practices.
-The Hospice is required to abide by terms of this Notice as may be amended from time to time.
-The Hospice reserves the right to change the terms of its Notice and to make the new Notice provisions effective for all health information that it maintains.
-If the Hospice changes its Notice, the Hospice will provide a copy of the revised Notice to you or your appointed representative.
+Hospice of Washington County, Inc. is required by law to maintain the privacy of your health information and to provide to you and your representative this Notice of its duties and privacy practices.
+Hospice of Washington County, Inc. is required to abide by the terms of this Notice as may be amended from time to time.
+Hospice of Washington County, Inc. reserves the right to change their terms of its Notice and to make the new Notice provisions effective for all health information that it maintains.
+If the Hospice changes its Notice, the Hospice will provide a copy of the revised Notice to your or your appointed representative.

-This Notice is effective April 14, 2003.
+This Notice is effective April 16, 2013.

 IF YOU HAVE ANY QUESTIONS REGARDING THIS NOTICE, PLEASE CONTACT